asdfasdasd314/ctf-site/README.md

 # CTF-SITE

-### Overview
+## Overview

 This is a web-based Capture The Flag (CTF) site designed to teach people concepts in cybersecurity.
-I learned these concepts and the skills to build this full-stack web app throughout a *Learning Module* as a part of my school's computer science class.
+I self-taugh these concepts and the skills to build this full-stack web app throughout a *Learning Module* as a part of my school's computer science class.
 I then revisited the project months later to clean things up.

-### Features
+## Features

 - 3 custom exercises based on concepts I've run into in my daily life
 - User stat tracking across challenges

-### Tech Stack
+## Tech Stack

 **Languages**:
 - TypeScript